 It occurred to me that the process developers go through when faced with very difficult development challenges is much like the well-known stages of grief that psychologists describe.
 So here we go on the mental journey of almost every technical person faced with almost insurmountable client challenges.

 One of the reasons FileMaker is a superior Workplace Innovation Platform is because of its integration capabilities.
 When our clients/prospective clients ask us if FileMaker can connect with other applications, my immediate answer is yes!
 But I think the better question to ask is: "how easily can the FileMaker Platform connect with other applications?"
 FileMaker offers many ways to integrate with other technologies.
 I myself have found very few limitations in terms of connecting a FileMaker application with other applications.
 As FileMaker, Inc. (FMI) releases new versions of the product, the integration capabilities expand.
 We've been able to connect FileMaker applications with other applications via ODBC/JDBC, live external data sources, PHP/XML APIs and flexible import/export options for many years.
-And now we have other integration functions like Data API (REST), cURL options in Insert from URL, native JSON functions as well as many JSON specific custom functions and a Tableau connector.
+And now we have other integration functions like Data API (REST), cURL options in Insert from URL, native JSON functions as well as many JSON specific custom functions and a FileMaker and Tableau integration via a Tableau connector.